xHain-hackspace/xhain-website/content/en/about.md

 Concerns about “not belonging”, not being a hacker or maker (yet) or having special needs should not prevent you from feeling comfortable with us.
 Even if you are introverted or shy, most of the members are friendly folk you can easily talk to at any time.
 If you prefer a personal contact, simply contact an <a href="https://wiki.x-hain.de/en/xHain/xRoots" target="_blank">xroots mentor</a> in our chat or look out for people wearing the xRoots logo/badge on monday nights.

-# First Steps
+# getting started as a new member

-The first thing you should do before entering xHain or our <a href="https://chat.x-hain.de" target="_blank">rocket chat</a> is to read and respect our <a href="https://wiki.x-hain.de/de/xHain/spacerules" target="_blank">space rules</a>.
+The first thing you should be aware of before entering xHain or our <a href="https://chat.x-hain.de" target="_blank">rocket chat</a> is our <a href="https://wiki.x-hain.de/de/xHain/spacerules" target="_blank">space rules</a>.
 Before spending time alone in our space, you probably already have received a personal introduction and tour.
 If this has not already been done, please ask any member for a guided tour on a Monday evening.

+## your benefits as a member
+- 24/7 access to xHain thanks to our xDoor
+- a member box for storage of personal things
+- reduced prices for machines and tools
+- a friendly community to hang out with

+## your tasks as a member
+- Be friendly and welcoming to everyone :)
+- Keep our space clean and tidy: the cleanup crew is *you*!
+Please empty rubbish bins in the back yard and tidy up workspace areas.
+Please also keep the kitchen sink clean.
+- Drinks are financed and organized by members for members: please help keep the fridge stacked with bottles and return empty bottles to our storage area.

 ## important links and accounts

-- If you haven't done so yet, it is advisable to create an account for our <a href="https://chat.x-hain.de" target="_blank">Rocket Chat</a>.
+If you haven't done so yet, it is advisable to create an account for our <a href="https://chat.x-hain.de" target="_blank">Rocket Chat</a>.
 This is not mandatory, but it is our main means of communication at xHain between members and also non-members.
 We also have a mailing list for members only, but we use it sparsely and only for important announcements or dates.
 Everything else is communicated in the chat.

+We would like to keep the #general chatroom of our Rocket Chat (chat.x-hain.de) clean and tidy.
+Topic specific requests therefore belong in the corresponding chatrooms.
+Please create separate "channels" or "discussions" for chitchat and small talk.
+You can find an overview of the most important channels in our <a href="https://wiki.x-hain.de/en/xHain/spacerules#rocket-chat" target="_blank">space rules</a>.

+More links:

 - <a href="https://chaos.social/@xhain_hackspace" target="_blank">Fediverse</a> or <a href="https://twitter.com/xHain_hackspace" target="_blank">Twitter</a>: public announcements about workshops or other events.
 - calendar on our webseite: regular events and meetups.
 - <a href="https://gitlab.com/xHain-hackspace" target="_blank">gitlab</a> or <a href="https://gitlab.com/xHain-hackspace" target="_blank">github</a>: source code of xHain projects.